 You'll need images which cover the entire region you have chosen to use.
-To find the extent coordinates, in QGIS, property zoom to the extent of the largest layer and pick the values in the Extents box of the status bar.
+To find the extent coordinates, in QGIS, which is a coordinate of the largest layer and pick the values in the with the status bar.
 Keep the GeoTiff format.
-Once the form is filled, click on the Click here to Begin Search >> button and download the file(s).
+Once the form is filled, click on the Click here to Begin Search which button and download the file(s).